Star Wars: Squadrons Accessibility Report

 If you want to play Star Wars: Squadrons, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:

-Star Wars: Squadrons has 5 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 4 accessibility features for Audio in Star Wars: Squadrons which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.